zyzalfors/SFMCSearcher/README.md

 Loaded object data are stored in browser storage and can be navigated even without a logged-in session.

-The data are organized by Business Unit and can be exported, viewed, and imported in JSON format.
+The data are organized by business unit and can be exported, viewed, and imported in JSON format.